 What is a QR code?

 The QR in QR code stands for Quick Response.
 It is a two-dimensional square barcode that can store structured data.
 It is used primarily to transfer information from a medium (paper, screen,…) to a smart device using the receiving device’s camera.
-You've probably used QR codes before, they can be found in many places.
-You've probably seen one on a plane ticket, a movie pass and even the metro pass you scan to get past the turnstiles on your way to work.
+You have probably used a QR codes before, they can be found in many places.
+You have probably seen one on a plane ticket, a movie pass, and even the metro pass you scan to get past the turnstiles on your way to work.